stwalsh4118/mirage/docs/technical/railway-api.md

   }
   ```

-#### Plugins (deprecated by Railway)
+#### Plugins (removed from Railway)
-- pluginCreate / pluginUpdate / pluginDelete exist but are marked deprecated.
-Prefer database templates/integrations.
-Only use if legacy support is required.
+- Railway has removed plugin support.
+Use database templates/integrations instead.

 ### Pagination pattern
 - All list fields are relay-style: use `after` + `first`, read `pageInfo { endCursor hasNextPage }` and loop until complete.